 COVID-19 (Coronavirus) information

-In light of the uncertainty we all face in our daily lives with the outbreak of COVID-19 (Coronavirus), please be advised of the measures we are taking at Radnor House Sevenoaks to keep our children, families and staff safe.
+Please be advised of the measures we are taking at Radnor House Sevenoaks to keep our children, families and staff safe.

 The main symptoms of coronavirus are:

 - a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)

 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal.
 If your child is presenting with a minor sniffle and none of the above symptoms, they should still attend school.

 We would ask that you please read the ‘stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection’